beyang/go-get-redirect/README.md

-go-get-redirect
+Package go-get-redirect
 ===============

 Package goredirect enables you to redirect `go get` to map from one set of repository URLs to another.

-Caveats
+You can use it to create a standalone server or wrap an existing one.

+For a quick demo:

+    go install github.com/beyang/go-get-redirect/...
+    sudo sh -c 'echo "127.0.0.1 right.here" >> /etc/hosts'
+    sudo goredirect`
+    go get right.here/beyang/go-get-redirect

+Observe that `$GOPATH/src/right.here/beyang/go-get-redirect` now holds identical contents to `$GOPATH/src/github.com/beyang/go-get-redirect`.

+For usage examples, look at `cmd/goredirect/cmd.go` and the more extensive test cases in `goredirect_test.go`.

+Notes
 =======

-- `go get` assumes all hostnames have at least one . in them, so localhost will not work.
-You can get around this by adding `127.0.0.1 right.here` to your `/etc/hosts`.
+- `go get` assumes all hostnames have at least one `.` in them, so `go get localhost/repo/path` will not work.
+In the dev environment, you can get around this by adding a dummy host (e.g., `right.here`) to `/etc/hosts`.

-- Currently assumes format of all repo roots is at hostname/base/:owner/:repo
+- For development purposes, you can pass a custom port number with the `--port` flag, but `go get` assumes the server listens on port 80 (or 443 for HTTPS).